 Miniature books are defined as those books under 4" (3" in some places) in height.
 Books in small sizes have been produced since antiquity, and continue to be produced to this day.
 They are all "real" books, with pages, printing, illustrations, etc. —just very small.

 UNT Libraries house the complete news archive of NBC 5/KXAS (formerly WBAP), the oldest television news station in Texas.
 The archive contains historic broadcast footage, scripts, advertisements, still photography and research files dating from 1950 through 2012.
 Film and video in the archive remain in its original physical format, such as 16mm film and obsolete video formats such as UMATIC tape, making it difficult to view and preserve.
+Although much of the footage in the archive has not been seen since its original air date.
+Over 20,000 original broadcast news segments, and over 45,000 news scripts have been digitized and are available online.
+We are currently scanning footage on an on-demand basis.

 Oral histories fill in the gaps in the written record by preserving the memories of individuals who have been eye-witnesses to, or participants in, historic events.
 The UNT collection consists of approximately 1,700 bound volumes of interviews.
 The transcripts were generated by the UNT Oral History Program in the university's History Department and the UNT College of Business Administration.